tnbsuntae/Credit_Card_Churn_Project/README.md

 X_train_sm, y_train_sm = smt.fit_resample(X_train_preprocessed, y_train)
 ```
 _Python code of the spilting and oversampling data_

 # Model Selection and Tuning
-The models selected for this project are listed as follow
+The following models were chosen for this project:
 - Logistic Regression
 - Support Vector Classifier
+- Decision Tree Classifier
+- Random Forest Classifier
+- XGBoost Classifier

+Each model was trained and evaluated using various parameters to identify the optimal configuration based on the test data.
 ```python
 models = {
     'LogisticRegression': LogisticRegression(),